Judge rejects Trump lawsuit challenging ban from Twitter

 The platforms suspended Trump after the Jan.
 6, 2021, insurrection, in which his followers violently stormed the Capitol building in an attempt to block Congress from certifying Joe Biden’s presidential win.
 The companies cited concerns he would incite further violence.

 The ruling comes as Elon Musk, the world’s wealthiest man, is in the process of purchasing Twitter for $44 billion.
-The deal has raised questions about whether, Musk, a self-described free speech absolutist would reinstate the former president.
+The deal has raised questions about whether, Musk, a self-described free speech absolutist, would reinstate the former president.

 Trump, who has continued to repeat lies about his 2020 election defeat in speeches, has started his own social network, Truth Social.
 He said last week that he wouldn’t rejoin Twitter if given the chance.